Ramotion/adaptive-tab-bar/README.md

 ## 📄 License

-Folding cell is released under the MIT license.
+Adaptive Tab Bar is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 This library is a part of a <a href="https://github.com/Ramotion/swift-ui-animation-components-and-libraries"><b>selection of our best UI open-source projects.</b></a>